gdbroman/broman.blog/_posts/2020-06-19-people-are-addicted-to-their-own-beliefs.md

 Thoughts such as, “I could never do that” in the face of adversity, to let ourselves off the hook.

-Because otherwise, we would have to take responsibility!
+Because otherwise we would have to take responsibility!
 To work on our weaknesses and get uncomfortable in the process. _And we don’t want that to happen - now do we?
 No thanks._

 Instead, we whitewash our weak spots with these stories about ourselves until they become true.
 Until it's _who we are_.